SyominStas/AndroidTilepic/README.md

 # Tilepic

-Library to display images without changing the relationship of the parties
+### Library to display images without changing the relationship of the parties.

 Here we got.